How to Calculate Load Test Target Numbers

 Assumptions

-As you can see in our example test suites, we defined a handful of typical test scenarios for commerce applications.
+As you can see in our example test suites, we have defined a handful of typical test scenarios for commerce applications.
 For our example, we will use the following scenarios:

-• TVisit: Enters the store and does not move beyond this starting page
+• TVisit: Enters the store and does not move beyond this starting page.

-• TBrowsing: TVisit plus category and product browsing
+• TBrowsing: TVisit plus category and product browsing.

-• TAdd2Cart: TBrowsing plus add to cart operations
+• TAdd2Cart: TBrowsing plus add-to-cart operations.

-• TGuestCheckout: TAddToCart plus checkout without order placement (anonymous customer)
+• TGuestCheckout: TAddToCart plus checkout without order placement (anonymous customer).

-• TGuestOrder: TAddToCart plus full checkout (anonymous user)
+• TGuestOrder: TAddToCart plus full checkout (anonymous user).

-• TRegisteredCheckout: TAddToCart plus checkout without order placement (registered customer)
+• TRegisteredCheckout: TAddToCart plus checkout without order placement (registered customer).

-• TRegisteredOrder: TAddToCart plus full checkout (registered customer)
+• TRegisteredOrder: TAddToCart plus full checkout (registered customer).

-• TRegistration: Account creation
+• TRegistration: Account creation.

-• Peak visits/h: for example 10,000 visits 1
+• Peak visits/h: for example, 10,000 visits 1.

-• Peak page views/h: for example 250,000 page views
+• Peak page views/h: for example, 250,000 page views.

-• Peak orders/h: for example 200 orders
+• Peak orders/h: for example, 200 orders.

 Arrival Rate Calculation